 It isn’t completely clear why the body may overproduce keratin, however, it is thought that inflammation, poor circulation and genetics/genetic skin conditions such as atopic dermatitis can all play a part.
 Women seem to get this more than men and those who have dry sensitive skin or suffer from eczema, or are experiencing hormonal changes during pregnancy or menopause are also more prone to it.
 This condition also tends to be better in the summer than in the winter months which could be because we hydrate ourselves more, move more and wear looser clothing.

 Our Founder has this to say about her experience of keratosis pilaris

-HOW TO GET RID OF CHICKEN SKIN (KERATOSIS PILARIS)
+HOW TO GET RID OF KERATOSIS PILARIS

 - Only have cool or lukewarm showers/baths.
 Limit the time you take so that you don’t remove the body’s natural oils.
 Then pat your skin dry rather than rubbing it.

 - Exfoliate with a natural scrub and a shower mitt, but be gentle.
 It is important to remove those dead skin cells and unclog those hair follicles.
 Exfoliating will also help the skin to maintain moisture levels.